WWE News: Former WWE Superstar, ECW Champion Arrested For Second Time In 30-Day Period

 — Pro Wrestling Sheet (@WrestlingSheet) September 6, 2018

-It is no secret that Justin Credible has battled different types of addiction in the past and it has had an effect on many parts of his life which includes his marriage.
+It is no secret that Justin Credible has battled different types of addiction in the past and it has had an effect on many parts of his life, which includes his marriage.
 After his last arrest, Credible spoke with Pro Wrestling Sheet and he stated that he wanted to get his life back in order and that this wouldn’t happen again.

 “I promise to my fans, my friends and my family that the man Peter Polaco will never be a negative headline again, and the character Justin Credible still has many great moments left.”